-- > The trustees must confirm that the receiving scheme is one of those listed below, and has been authorised or established in accordance with the relevant requirements for that scheme: - > a public service pension scheme; - > an authorised master trust; - > an authorised collective money purchase scheme; or - > a pension scheme operated by an insurer that is registered and authorised by the FCA and authorised by the Prudential Regulatory Authority (or a subsidiary of such an insurer). - > The transfer is to an occupational pension scheme and the member has demonstrated an employment link with the receiving scheme. - > The transfer is to a Qualifying Recognised Overseas Pension Scheme and the member has demonstrated a residency link. - > The trustees must determine if a "red flag" or "amber flag" applies (see our client alert for further details).
+- The trustees must confirm that the receiving scheme is one of those listed below, and has been authorised or established in accordance with the relevant requirements for that scheme: - > a public service pension scheme; - > an authorised master trust; - > an authorised collective money purchase scheme; or

+The transfer is to an occupational pension scheme and the member has demonstrated an employment link with the receiving scheme.

+- > The transfer is to a Qualifying Recognised Overseas Pension Scheme and the member has demonstrated a residency link. - The trustees must determine if a "red flag" or "amber flag" applies (see our client alert for further details).
 Where the flags are not present, this condition will be satisfied and the transfer will be able to proceed.
 It will also be possible to proceed where one or more of the amber flags are present but the member has taken scams guidance.